NEFSC/READ-SSB-LEE-On-the-servers/README.md

 4. Restart R. (Session--> Restart R).
 Not sure if this is strictly necessary.

 5. Try to clone something from github that is not public.
-This will prompt you for a username.
+This may prompt you for a username.
 Type in your username.
 It will prompt you for a password.
 Type in your *Personal Access Token* from the previous section.
 This should be be saved permanently, so the next time you need to pull or push, you should not be asked for a password.

 If this doesn't work, try the following: